-Our group works with exciting new classes of biomaterials including naturally derived proteins and polymers and the latest in synthetically produced plasma surfaces and products.
+We work with exciting new classes of biomaterials, including naturally derived proteins and polymers and the latest in synthetically produced plasma surfaces and products.
 We aim to engineer and optimise these materials to be therapeutically useful in the treatment of vascular disease and more broadly in tissue repair.